HalxDocs/json-formatter/README.md

 So instead of suffering —

-👉 Halx built his own tool.
+👉 HalxDocs built his own tool.

 A tool that is: